Allen Hinds Guitar Gear

 Next is a vintage Boss Tremolo/Pan PN-2 pedal, which is also being used as a stereo split.
 Then running in stereo into the Strymon Mobius pedal and Boss DD-500.
 A DigiTech Supernatural Ambient Stereo Reverb finished the chain.

 A Voodoo Labs 4 x 4 power supply powers the whole thing.

 Like with guitars, I’ve seen clips of Allen playing through all kinds of amp makes.
 From old Fender Deluxes to Divivdeby13, Bogners and many others.

 It looks like he is currently using a Redplate Amps, which is a brand unknown to me.
 He’s playing a custom amp called the Blackline, which is a 1 x 12 combo.
 The clean channel is Blackface inspired and the overdrive channel is something they have created for the amp.

 It looks like Allen is using custom-built cables throughout his rig.
 I couldn’t find anything out about the exact strings he’s using but it’s likely, he’s using 9s or 10s.

 For picks, it seems that Allen is using medium / .75 plectrums.

 Get that Allen Hinds Guitar Sound

-Allen has great touch, which is quite hard to replicated and is why he sound so good.
-Most of his playing is done with a smooth overdrive sound which isn’t too bright or too mid-rangey or overly compressed, I believe that’s why he loves the Xotic pedals.
+Allen has great touch, which is quite hard to replicate and is the reason he sound so good.
+Most of his playing is done with a smooth overdrive sound which isn’t too bright or too mid-rangey or overly compressed.
+I believe that’s why he loves the Xotic pedals.

 In terms of left hand, Allen is known for his legato style.
 So in order to faithfully recreate his sound, you’ll also need to work on your hammers-ons and pull-offs, while ensuring there’s no real volume difference between a plucked note and legato phrase.